 Just 53 minutes from London Waterloo

-Get set for summer by planning your next day out to historic Winchester.
+Give summer a big send off by planning your next day out to historic Winchester.
 Lovely, leafy Winchester is the perfect destination for a day trip or a longer, luxurious break.
 It offers great shopping, superb restaurants and much more historical interest than just a magnificent cathedral to enjoy, and it’s all within an easy walk of the station.

 For foodies, Winchester hosts a bustling and excellent farmer’s market on the second and final Sunday of every month, where you’ll find plenty of local smoked trout, watercress and other goodies associated with the River Itchen.
 And if you get thirsty, Winchester is also rumoured to have more pubs per head than any other town or city in the UK.